uniwebcms/component-library-template/README2.md

 1. Create a website, or open an existing one, and turn on its **Dev Mode** via the action menu `(⋅⋅⋅)▾` of the **Website** studio
 2. Set the **Component Library URL** to the URL produced in the last step.
 Continue developing the components in your module and reload the website to get the latest test bundle as it changes.

+## Publishing Your Library

+While you can use unregistered libraries for testing and development using the methods described above, libraries must be registered with Uniweb before they can be used in published websites.

+### Why Registration Matters

+Component libraries represent significant intellectual property - they're powerful, reusable assets that encapsulate both design and functionality.
+The clean separation between content and presentation in Uniweb means libraries are particularly valuable and need protection.
+Registration helps:

+-   Establish ownership and protect intellectual property rights
+-   Enable professional developers to monetize their work
+-   Maintain quality standards in the Uniweb ecosystem
+-   Provide accountability for library maintenance and updates

+### Registration and Licensing

+To use a library in published websites, it must be registered with the Uniweb instance where the websites are hosted (e.g., uniweb.app).
+Once registered, you can:

+-   Grant usage permissions to specific users or websites
+-   Manage your own licensing terms and compensation
+-   Control who can publish websites using your library
+-   Update your library across all authorized websites

+Uniweb enforces these permissions, ensuring your library is only used by those you've authorized.
+While Uniweb offers standard libraries for quick no-code website creation, it also supports this marketplace of custom libraries for more ambitious projects.
+Organizations can commission custom libraries from professional developers or license existing ones, with clear protections for intellectual property.

+For detailed information about registration, licensing, and intellectual property protection, see our [Library Registration Guide](docs/library-registration.md).

 ## A Different Approach to Web Development

 Traditional web development often forces a choice between website builders that limit developer freedom and custom solutions that require building everything from scratch.
 Uniweb takes a fundamentally different approach through its runtime architecture: each website loads a complete component library as a federated module, letting you update components instantly across all sites using that library.